 This will just be a rough list of things to keep in mind when doing your rotation:

 - Try to avoid capping resources.
 Most specs have a maximum amount of resource they can hold at one time.
 Be sure to spend it before any more resources you generate are wasted.

-- Make sure to cast your spec’s damage cooldowns.
+- Make sure to cast your spec’s damage cooldowns when there is not upcoming mandatory downtime.
 Some specs are really reliant on their damage when their cooldown is active to make up for damage when it isn’t.
-These tend to be long, 2-4 minute cooldown spells, and most specs have at least 2, not counting any on-use trinkets.
+These tend to be long, 2-4 minute cooldown spells.
+Players should be using any on-use trinkets during these cooldowns.

 - Make sure to use your regular abilities on cooldown if you aren’t pooling resources for a big cooldown.

 - For stuff on shorter cooldowns that require resources, make sure to hold onto those resources so you can cast the cooldowns when they come up.

 - Certain specs will have “mandatory” downtime due to how the spec functions (Feral Druid, Assassination Rogue, DK Runes) where you have to wait and pool resources before you can cast another spell or ability